Administrative Arrangements

 Invitation and Participation Criteria

-· The training courses offered at the IMF-Middle East Center for Economics and Finance (CEF) are intended for officials from the Arab League member countries.
+▸ The training courses offered at the IMF-Middle East Center for Economics and Finance (CEF) are intended for officials from the Arab League member countries.

-· A candidate must be an employee of an eligible governmental agency.
+▸ A candidate must be an employee of an eligible governmental agency.
 The CEF cannot consider applications from persons employed in nongovernmental agencies such as universities, trade unions, and commercial banks.

 Nomination, Selection and Sponsorship

-· Sponsoring agencies should indicate an order of priority when nominating more than one candidate.
+▸ Sponsoring agencies should indicate an order of priority when nominating more than one candidate.
 Agencies should exercise the greatest care in nominating applicants who meet the selection criteria of academic background and job relevance.
-They are strongly encouraged to only nominate participants who will be available to serve their government for a reasonable time after receiving the training.
+They are strongly encouraged to nominate only participants who will be available to serve their government for a reasonable time after receiving the training.

-· Applications must be submitted to the CEF by the deadline indicated for each course.
+▸ Applications must be submitted to the CEF by the deadline indicated for each course.

-· The training mission team assigned to the course is responsible for the final selection of candidates.
+▸ The training mission team assigned to the course is responsible for the final selection of candidates.
 Once selected, participants will receive detailed information about administrative and other arrangements involved.

-· Participants are required to arrive on time, attend all sessions, and complete the course.
-The CEF, in coordination with the Mission Chief responsible for the course, retains the right to deny an applicant the attendance certificate in case of failure to comply with these requirements
+▸ Participants are required to arrive on time, attend all sessions, and complete the course.
+The CEF, in coordination with the Mission Chief responsible for the course, retains the right to deny an applicant the attendance certificate in case of failure to comply with these requirements.

 Eligibility Criteria Relating to Previous Course Attendance

 Due to capacity constraints at the CEF and in view of the high demand for training in the region, previous participation is taken into account when considering nominees for courses.
-Multiple attendances within a short period or repeat enrollments in the same course are flagged by the CEF and they are carefully reviewed by Mission Chiefs during the selection process.
+Multiple attendances within a short period or repeat enrollments in the same course are flagged by the CEF and carefully reviewed by Mission Chiefs during the selection process.

 Visas

-· The accepted participants are also requested to download the E visa application of the Ministry of Interior in Kuwait to facilitate their travel arrangements.
+▸ Accepted participants are also requested to download the E visa application of the Ministry of Interior in Kuwait to facilitate their travel arrangements.

 Flights